Sreelatha-Vallabhaneni/databases/lesson3/README.md

 ## Homework

 - Complete the `homework.js` script so that you have a functional node application.
+You should use the database from lesson2 (`lesson2-data.sql`).
 In particular, add the necessary code to the functions:

+    - `findDatabaseTasks`, to find all users assigned to tasks that have the word 'databases' in the title or description
+    - `findUserTasks`, to find all tasks assigned to Donald Duck
+    - `findUserTasksStatus`, to find the status name of the tasks assigned to Pavel
     - `addNewTask`, to add a new task
     - `changeTaskTitle`, to change the title of a task
     - `changeTaskDueDate`, to change the due date of a task